66 important questions and answers - Bandera County Courier

 60. What if I have booked on my own?

-In these cases you run the risk of staying at your own expense.
-“An individual traveler cannot cancel or rebook free of charge even if their travel destination is directly affected by the corona virus,” warns Berlin travel lawyer Roosbeh Karimi.

-61 .
-How do I know whether I have booked a package tour or not?

 Unfortunately, sometimes it's not that easy.
 It is a clear case when I book two travel services with a package tour operator, such as flight and hotel with Tui, FTI, The Tour or Schauinsland and get a total price.
-On the other hand, if I book two different travel services independently from each other, it should never be a package tour.
+On the other hand, if I book two different travel services from different providers independently, it should never be a package tour.

 You have to look at the exact booking documents, the Berlin travel lawyer Roosbeh Karimi points out: Should the services are provided on your own responsibility or should the services only be mediated?
 An indication could be whether there is a total price for all travel services or separate prices for individual services.
 The latter is always the case with Expedia, for example, and the general terms and conditions make it clear that travel services are only ever arranged.